pjincz/nginx-cgi/README.md

 Enable or disable cgi module on giving location block.

-If you specify `on` here, the plugin will work like a traditional CGI server.
+If you specify `on` here, the plugin will work in traditional mode.
 It parses the request uri first, and then locate the script under document root directory with request uri.
 After all it splits request uri to `SCRIPT_NAME` and `PATH_INFO`.
-It is good if you have an old CGI project or you want to strictly follow rfc3875.
+This is good if you have an old CGI project or you want to strictly follow rfc3875.

 I also provided a nginx style syntax here.
 If you specify `cgi pass` here, the plugin will skip the step to locate the CGI script.
 It uses the the value you provided directly.
 You can references nginx variables in the second argument,
 eg: `cgi pass $document_root$uri`.
-The aboving example did something like rfc3875, but not equal.
+The aboving example do something similar to rfc3875, but not equal.
 In this form, request uri will be assigned to `PATH_INFO` directly.
 And `SCRIPT_NAME` will be empty.

 The second form is really good for dynamic content generating.
-It gets around the complex and unnecessary uri rewriting.
+It gets around the complex and unnecessary uri re-writing.

 If you specify `off` here, the plugin will be disabled.